Inside: A collection of Swedish Jenny Nystrom Christmas cards made for the Danish market; copy-right free and in the Public Domain.

 Jenny Nystrom was a Swedish artist born in 1854.
-She was known as the woman who created the Scandinavian image of Christmas, with her numerous Scandinavian Christmas cards and magazine covers.
-She gave Sweden the festive image of, Christmas gifts and the Christmas tree.
+She was known as the woman who created the Scandinavian image of Christmas with her numerous Scandinavian Christmas cards and magazine covers.
+She gave Sweden the festive idea of Christmas gifts and the Christmas tree.

 Jenny linked the Swedish version of Santa Claus to the gnomes of Scandinavian folklore.
-Many of her Christmas paintings, featured the Scandinavian gnomes and Santa Claus in his original green coat.
-Children also featured heavily as a subject of her beautiful and fun Christmas painted scenes.
+Many of her Christmas paintings featured Scandinavian gnomes and Santa Claus in his original green coat.
+Children also featured heavily as a subject of her beautiful and fun Christmas-painted scenes.

 These antique Christmas cards also reflect the wintery scenes of Scandinavia with lots of deep snow!

 The Danish for merry Christmas is “glædelig jul“, whereas in Swedish and Norwegian it is “God Jul“.

 As well as Scandinavian Christmas cards, I love Scandinavian Christmas decorations; there is a great round-up of Scandinavian Christmas crafts on Pillarboxblue.

 The Vintage Danish Christmas Cards

 Just click on the highlighted title to download the antique Scandinavian Christmas cards, and a pdf will download to your computer immediately.

 The PDF-downloaded vintage Scandinavian Christmas cards will be of a higher resolution than the images below.

 This antique Christmas card was from the Norwegian National Library.
 However, the greeting on the card, “Glædelig Jul!” is the Danish for Merry Christmas.